jlbradley1844/jlbradley1844.github.io/_posts/2020-02-13-red-letter-jesus.md

 and then returned on the Sunday.
 That explains what he did on Saturday.

 * His mother not only conceived a virgin, she never had sex period.
-This was because she was so pure, and she ascended to heaven rather than being taken over.
+This was because she was so pure, and she ascended to heaven rather than dying and being buried.

 * Jesus Christ died to take away our "original sin."
 He washed all that stuff away when he died, and that is why he died.
 Oh, you got "original sin" from Adam.
 We are all a sinner and